baradzenka/PngAnimation/docs/README.md

 The `PngAnimation` object works with *png* files.
 It is created once, for example, when creating a window.
 Next, you only need to call the `Start` function.
 If you passed `false` as the last parameter of the `Start`, then after showing all parts of the *png* file, the animation will stop.
 To start it, you need to call the `Start` function again.

-Also, a color is passed to the `Start` function, which is used to fill the frame area before drawing it.
+Also, a color is passed to the `Start` function, which is used to fill the area occupied by the `PngAnimation` before drawing it.

 The `PngAnimation` object does not use MFC and can be used in a regular Win32 API application.